gjurajlatwit/Finished-Works/README.md

 # Finished-Works

 This repository is for the purpose fo showcasing complete code.
-All rights reserved to me and other creators.
+All rights reserved to me and other authors.